miguelvelezmj25/turtlebot-monitoring-infrastructure/src/cp1_gazebo/instructions/localization/README.md

   This project contains a collection of fabfiles used along side Fabric to manage and send jobs to multiple machines.
 This project contains files needed in the simulator machine if you run your experiments headless.
+It also contains scripts for running the experiments.

 * sshpass (Required.
 Install in TurtleBot machine)